-Isn’t walking amazing?
 Walking can boost your mind, body and soul (Graham Barker, psychologies.co.uk).
 Walking is a way you can appreciate the nature around you and explore your surroundings.
 Fresh air is healthy and getting outdoors is a great activity for you and your family.
-You can spend quality time with your loved ones, bond with your children and get some exercise.
-Walks with children give them the chance to explore their natural environment which inspires their imagination.
+You can spend quality time with your loved ones, bond with your children and get some exercise…. all while enjoying the surroundings.
+Plus, walking allows children to explore their natural environment, and this inspires their imagination.

 Chatsworth House offers lots of walking opportunities and space to enjoy a stroll in the countryside.
 You can buy a ticket for the gardens or take full of advantage of the free estate walks.
 Many people think they have to pay to enjoy chatsworth but this is not true, there are miles and miles of estate walks which you can explore completely free.
 See trails here.
 Stand wood is beautiful and a must to explore and I really recommend going up to the hunting lodge for getting a really good view over Chatsworth.
 With children, definitely don’t miss a visit to the farmyard and playgrounds.

 My favourite walk is this one and it is completely pushchair friendly, with accessible paths the whole way, suitable for new walkers.
 There’s much to see on the way, bridges, hunting tower with amazing views (you can stop here for a picnic), lakes and muddy corners.
-Lots to explore and an exciting walk.
+Lots to areas with nature play and an exciting walk for adults

 Pushchair friendly: yes